About the Young Health Programme

 ensuring that young people are at the core of everything the YHP does and that they have a powerful voice in identifying their health needs, as well as planning and delivering the solutions.

 Not about us, without us

 Generating valuable research and evidence

-If adolescent health and NCD prevention are to be prioritised and adolescent services improved, then a credible and relevant evidence base is essential.
+A credible and relevant evidence base is essential if adolescent health and NCD prevention are to be prioritised and adolescent services improved.

 Advocates of positive change locally and globally

-Adolescents remains an under-recognised part of the global healthcare agenda.
+Adolescents are an under-recognised but vitally important part of the global healthcare agenda.

-By 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.
+Our work supports Sustainable Development Goal 3.4 ‘by 2030, reduce by one third premature mortality from non-communicable diseases through prevention and treatment and promote mental health and well-being.’